Biology is an exciting and rapidly developing subject, with many applications in fields as diverse as conservation biology and molecular genetics.

 The Course at Keble

 At Keble, we have recently increased our investment in Biology and we now admit six students a year.
-There are two Tutorial Fellows, who specialise in Cell Biology (Stephen Kearsey) and Ecosystem Biology (Sarah Knowles).
+There are two Tutorial Fellows, who specialise in Cell Biology (Stephen Kearsey) and Ecosystem Biology (Sarah Knowles), and a Stipendiary Lecturer (Rachel Parkinson) specialising in sensory Biology.

 Oxford has devised a brand new course in Biology starting from 2019.
 In the first year there’s now a special four-week orientation period to help you make a smoother transition from school to university.
 The first year has teaching across the full range of biology, developing an understanding of the interactions between molecules, cells, individuals and population.
 Your college tutors will do much of your teaching in this year.
 From the second year onwards, more of your teaching will be done by specialists in specific fields, such as GM crops, bio-fuels, stem cells and ageing.
 Although you’ll have tutorials with tutors in other colleges, your Keble tutors continue to keep an eye on you through regular meetings and social events.
 They will also help you keep up your study skills.